'Creating Safer LGBTQ Learning Spaces Award

 Alex has a BA in Drama and Applied Theatre and a MA in Theatre and Performance both from Northumbria University.
 He has worked as a drama facilitator delivering workshops to children and mental health service users with organisations such as Gateshead Clubhouse, Seven Stories and Gateshead Carers.
 He is now the proud General Manager of Alphabetti Theatre, overseeing all elements of the venue; theatre, rehearsal space, bar & café.
 He was previously Assistant Producer at Curious Arts, a North East based Queer Arts organisation.

-AUDIENCE DEVELOPMENT ASSISTANT
+AUDIENCE DEVELOPMENT & RETENTION COORDINATOR

 Eilis began working at Alphabetti after completing a two month placement working as Assistant Producer.
 Eilis graduated from Northumbria University with a degree in English Literature and has gone on to study Cultural and Creative Industries Management MA at Northumbria University.
 After many years performing, Eilis's interests have moved into producing and is looking forward to taking on exciting projects in the future.

-LAUREN, MARTHA, TOMMY & EILIS
+LAUREN, NICOLE, TOMMY & EILIS

 The General Assistants are the life blood of Alphabetti, they all have their own specialist skills and are essential to our continued improvement.
 Their main role is to ensure the bar and cafe is running smoothly however as per their job titles they generally assist across the venue - in tech, box office, programming, marketing, engagement and anything else that needs doing!